stackbill/docs/docs/marketplace-docs/hosting-apps/WORDPRESS-WOOCOMMERCE.md

 Certbot - 0.40.0

-**Getting started after deploying WordPress-WooCommerce:**
+### Getting started after deploying WORDPRESS-WOOCOMMERCE

 Allow the ports in the firewall only SSH (port 22, rate limited), HTTP (port 80), and HTTPS (port 443) access.

 Sets the MySQL root password, runs mysql_secure_installation, and creates a wordpress user with the necessary permissions.

-Installs WooCommerce plugin for easier access.
+Install WooCommerce plugin for easier access.

 Creates the initial WordPress configuration file to set up salt keys and allow the WordPress instance to connect to the database.